Seercat3160/fedimoji/README.md

 without having to send one in chat just to see it.
 That mod will probably not remove the need for Styled Chat, as that would be much more of a hassle and isn't really needed.

+There's a limit in this implementation of 65534 emoji.
+Technically it could be increased to 137468 but I don't see that as necessary.

+## Some notes

+The notation `\u0000` seems to work correctly in the `chars` array for the normal Private Use Area (part of the BMP) but not the higher Private Use Planes.
+I advise you to always just use the character in question directly (e.g. when editing config files).
+(I put `\uF0000` rather than `󰀀` in the resource pack and a bunch of other random chars on the screen became half a neofox lol)

 ## How it works

 TL;DR: We assign a codepoint in Unicode's Private Use Areas to each emoji, and put all the emoji images in one image file